Why Does My Dog Fart So Much?

-One of the most common causes of flatulence is indigestion.
+One of the most common causes is indigestion.

 Giving your dog prohibited foods such as chocolate, bacon, eggs, and dairy products can cause indigestion.
-Their stomachs cannot produce the needed enzymes to break down such food.
-This is why they tend to get stomach aches, flatulence, and diarrhoea.
+Their stomachs cannot produce the necessary enzymes to break down such food.
+This is why they tend to get stomach aches, excessive gas and diarrhoea.

-Feeding your dog table scraps and leftovers don’t just only cause gastrointestinal problems, but they can even lead to poisoning.
-These kinds of foods tend to have oil, bacteria, and fungi buildup not would definitely not be healthy for your dog’s stomach.
+Feeding your dog table scraps and leftovers can also cause gastrointestinal problems.
+These kinds of foods tend to have oil, bacteria and fungi buildup not would definitely not be healthy for your dog’s stomach.

-You should also avoid fart-inducing food such as soybeans, wheat, and other food with an excessive amount of fiber.
+You should also avoid fart-inducing foods such as soybeans, wheat, and other ingredients with excessive amounts of fiber.

-Sudden changes in their eating habits and strenuous activity after a meal can also cause flatulence.
-While they may be fed with proper food, the acid and enzymes in their stomach need ample time to digest the food properly.
+Sudden changes in their eating habits and strenuous activity after a meal can also cause gas.
+While they may be fed proper food, the acid and enzymes in their stomach need ample time to digest the food properly.

 Major gastrointestinal problems such as stomach cancer, pancreatitis, gastrointestinal parasites, and colitis can also cause excessive farting.
 These diseases also cause bad odor on the fart, diarrhea or constipation, and stools with blood.
 If any of these happen to your dogs, it’s best that you consult your veterinarian.